dact-chant/PyCantus/docs/source/development_docs.md

 `Corpus` class represents a collection of chants and sources.
 It provides methods for loading, filtering, and exporting data related to the chants and sources.

 The only way to initialize `Corpus` is via load from CSV files, it is not possible from chants and sources lists.
 That is due to the "good replicability practice" we wanted to emphasize.
+Good experiment

 #### Attributes:
 - `chants_filepath (str)`: path to file with chants